Search Engine Results

 With this approach, you can ultimately begin to list for both paid and organic results simultaneously – attaining more real estate for crucial searches from your customer base.
 Ranking well within search advertising and SEO is a proven way to improve click-through rate while decreasing CPCs.

 Finally, something to keep in mind is balancing the quality and quantity of traffic.
 While paid media, including paid search and banner, are effectively proven channels for our clients, we often see total organic conversion rates double our clients paid conversion rates.
-It’s necessary to prioritize regular efforts around this high-quality source of traffic.
+It’s necessary to understand Bing and Google search algorithm updates and prioritize regular efforts around this high-quality source of traffic.